 Centrifugal Pumps: fluid is moved by an impeller rotating.
 Because they are not positive displacement there is a risk of losing flow control if there’s a change to discharge conditions.
 Centrifugal pumps may also require expensive and time-consuming maintenance to replace the single-use components involved.
 They can also cause heat buildup and other issues that lead to biologic product damage or contamination.
 As a result, they are not commonly used in pharmaceutical processes at this time.

 Piston Pumps: fluid is moved by piston generated suction and pressure.
 There are no widely available single-use choices for piston pumps at this time.
 This is because they are generally mechanically complex, which can lead to higher maintenance costs and manufacturing quality concerns due to equipment malfunction.
 They are also not a top choice for biologic production.

 Quaternary Diaphragm Pumps: fluid is moved by four-pistons working together to enable a heartbeat-like, gentle flow.
 Brought to the market by Quattroflow, these pumps represent a significant improvement to pump technology.
 Single-use quaternary diaphragm pumps are sterile, efficient, and simple to maintain.
 They are available in a variety of sizes, accommodating high or low flow and pressure situations without risking damage to sensitive biologics.
 For facilities that require stainless steel equipment, multi-use pumps are available or single-use pumps can easily be converted over.

-Quaternary diaphragm pumps are the clear best pump choice in biologic manufacturing.
+Quaternary diaphragm pumps which come in single-use and multi-use models are the clear best pump choice in biologic manufacturing.
 While there are advantages to each pump type there are also costly downsides.
 The quaternary diaphragm pumps are designed to have little to no impact on pumped materials while having a significant, beneficial impact on operating costs.
 This is truly a best-case scenario for most biologic manufacturing facilities.